 The study found a significant association between living in a nursing home and being ineligible for the hospice benefit.
 Of all sampled beneficiaries in nursing homes, 29 percent were ineligible.
-However, only 2 percent of beneficiaries not living in nursing homes were ineligible.
-112
+However, only 2 percent of beneficiaries not living in nursing homes were ineligible.123

-A 2015 OIG study on hospice care furnished to patients residing in assisted living facilities (ALFs) identified the existence of certain financial incentives for hospices to target ALF residents because the current payment system offered hospices opportunities for higher profits by providing less complex hospice care than beneficiaries located in other care settings.
-Although this study did not assess the hospice eligibility status of these ALF residents or whether these hospice services were appropriate, the OIG, citing a 2012 MedPAC report, hoteld that further monitoring and examination were needed to better understand why ALF residents had long hospice stays.
+A 2015 OIG study on hospice care furnished to patients residing in assisted living facilities (ALFs) identified the existence of certain financial incentives for hospices to target ALF residents because the current payment system offered hospices opportunities for higher profits by providing less complex hospice care than beneficiaries located in other care settings.124 Although this study did not assess the hospice eligibility status of these ALF residents or whether these hospice services were appropriate,125 the OIG, citing a 2012 MedPAC report,126 noted that further monitoring and examination were needed to better understand why ALF residents had long hospice stays.127 Based on recommendations from the OIG, in April 2015, CMS contractor TMF Health Quality Institute updated its annual Program for Evaluating Payment Patterns Electronic Report (PEPPER) for hospices to focus on additional targets related to ALFs.128 The PEPPER Reports began using both routine and continuous home care provided in an ALF as measurements that may indicate that either: (1) beneficiaries who reside in ALFs are being enrolled in hospice when they may not meet hospice eligibility criteria; or (2) the hospice is providing a higher level of care than required.